Tuition and Travel

 The training is supported by a grant from the National Institute on Drug Abuse (NIDA).
 Tuition is fully covered.

 The grant supports up to 15 full chief resident scholarships that cover travel and accommodations.
-Depending on available space, a limited number of Chief Residents will be accepted without a full scholarship, and can attend if able to secure their own funding for travel and accommodations.
+Depending on available space, a limited number of chief residents will be accepted without a full scholarship, and can attend if able to secure their own funding for travel and accommodations.
 Participants must stay on site at Wylie Inn and Conference Center.

-There is no grant support for Faculty Mentors and Junior Faculty.
-Both are responsible for covering their travel and accommodations.
-Participants must stay on site at Wylie Inn and Conference Center.
+There is no grant support for faculty mentors and junior faculty.
+Both are responsible for covering their travel and accommodations and must stay on site at Wylie Inn and Conference Center.